Stephen Harper: Economic management

-During Harper's tenure, Canada had budgetary surpluses in 2006 and 2007 of $13.8 and 9.6 billion respectively.
+During Harper's tenure, Canada had budgetary surpluses in 2006 and 2007 of $13.8 and $9.6 billion respectively.
 Following the 2008 financial crisis, Canada ran deficits from 2008–2013.
 The deficit was $55.6 billion in 2009 and was gradually lowered to $5.2 billion in 2013.
+Harper cut both the GST and corporate taxes aggressively.
 In 2014, the federal budget was balanced with a surplus of $1.9 billion.
-For the first 11 months of the 2015–2016 period, the federal government was on track for a $7.5 billion surplus.
-For 2015–2016, the federal government projected a $1.4-billion surplus.
-Following the 2015 federal election and a change in government, the 2015 fiscal year ended in a $1 billion deficit instead.
+For 2015–2016, the federal government initially projected a $1.4-billion surplus.
+Following Harper's defeat in the 2015 Canadian federal election and the change in party control, the 2015 fiscal year ended in a $1 billion deficit instead.
 In 2010, Canada had the lowest debt-to-GDP ratio in the G7 economies.
 The Economist magazine stated that Canada had come out the recession stronger than any other rich country in the G7.
 In 2013, Canada came out with Global Markets Action Plan to generate employment opportunities for Canadians.